harumuki/thorsten-hans.com/_posts/2016-01-07-angular-quickie-local-template-variables.md

 ---
 Local template variables in *Angular* can be used to reference *HTML* elements easily and use their properties either on sibling or child nodes.

-It’s pretty easy to create and use those local template variables.
-Let’s say you have got an input file for dealing the first name of someone.
+It's pretty easy to create and use those local template variables.
+Let's say you have got an input file for dealing the first name of someone.

 ```html
 <input type="text" placeholder="your name please" required maxlength="25" />